 The training was delivered using practical examples, scenario-based learning, and opportunities for guided reflection.
 This ensured that participants could connect the learning directly to their work environment.

 The training delivered by National Neurodiversity Training brought meaningful and lasting benefits to Moravio’s workplace culture.
-Designed with long-term impact in mind, the session helped staff build not only awareness, but the confidence and practical tools needed to sustain inclusive behaviours.
+Designed with long-term impact in mind, the session helped staff build awareness, and the confidence and practical tools needed to sustain inclusive behaviours.

 Key outcomes included: